casper-network/docs-archive/glossary/B.rst

 Block creation
 ^^^^^^^^^^^^^^
-Block creation is the process of computing the deployment results (not contained in a block known by the node) and collecting the results that belong together into a block.
-The order in which deployments are applied to the global state does not change the outcome.
+Block creation means computing the deployment results and collecting the results that belong together into a block.
+We follow a process called *execution after consensus*.

-Block creation is always followed by "block proposal" (see below) because it does not make sense to create a block without sending it out to the network.
+The `block proposal <B.html#block-proposal>`_ happens first, and the proposed `proto block <P.html#proto-block>`_ contains a set of deploys that have not been executed yet.

+Only after consensus on a *proto block* has been reached, the deploys are executed.
+The resulting new global state `root hash <R.html#root-hash>`_ is put into an actual block, together with the executed deploys.

 Note that only validators can create valid blocks.

 Block finality
 ^^^^^^^^^^^^^^